What are “ancients of the future”?

-How we will bring back the “ancients of the future”
+How we brought back the “ancients of the future”

-This Back from the Brink project, led by Buglife, will work with landowners and managers in key places across England.
-We will secure that vital continuity in some of our most iconic landscapes, focusing on 28 highly threatened species.
-These include the Violet Click Beetle, the Royal Splinter Cranefly, Eagle’s-claw Lichen, Coral-tooth Fungi, Knothole Moss and the Noctule Bat.
+This Back from the Brink project, led by Buglife, worked with landowners and managers in key places across England.
+We also secured vital continuity in some of our most iconic landscapes, focusing on 28 highly threatened species.
+These included the Violet Click Beetle, the Royal Splinter Cranefly, Eagle’s-claw Lichen, Coral-tooth Fungi, Knothole Moss and the Noctule Bat.

-We will call on expert and citizen science, and trial new survey and management techniques.
-Crucially, we will work with a range of practitioners, from land managers to tree surgeons and historic landscape architects; developing a toolbox of training, information and guidance, to influence how sites are managed in future and raise awareness about species.
-We want to change public attitudes to ancient trees and decay-loving creatures and fungi, and we’ll offer close-up encounters with some of our most threatened and elusive ancient tree wildlife.
+We called on expert and citizen science, and trialled new survey and management techniques.
+Crucially, we worked with a range of practitioners, from land managers to tree surgeons and historic landscape architects; developing a toolbox of training, information and guidance, to influence how sites are managed in future and raise awareness about species.
+We wanted to change public attitudes to ancient trees and decay-loving creatures and fungi.

 Best Practice Approach to Cross Taxa Management Workshop